 Shadow Complex for Xbox Live Arcade couldn’t be more of a love-letter to Nintendo’s venerable action-adventure even if it tried.
 From the moment you are handed the reins, it’s like you’re back in Super Metroid‘s Crateria area descending into a hidden base of unknown technology again.
 And for the most part, the game manages to keep that vibe strung throughout itself.

 At the same time, it does become very apparent that developer Chair isn’t exactly the same team as Nintendo’s R&D1.
-As a matter of fact, my recent observations of Metroid Prime, seem to have found their logical conclusion in Shadow Complex.
+As a matter of fact, Metroid Prime's simplification seems to have found its logical conclusion in Shadow Complex.
 Start on normal and the amount of hand-holding becomes almost ridiculous, robbing the game of its maze-like intestine-structure.
 Instead, it becomes a game of trace-the-dots rather than connect-the-dots.

 Elsewhere, this call for a modern design simplifies yet another part of the game: hidden items.
 In typical Metroid-fashion, most upgrades for expanded weaponry are hidden or at least placed at curious locations.
 Unfortunately, the various solutions to getting them are incredibly shallow.
 Blasting an obstacle away is usually all that is needed, and there are precious few secrets that require a ‘dense’ use of weaponry and abilities.
 There’s nothing here that evokes the same complexity as Zero Mission‘s Shinespark trials, nor the precision ofFusion‘s.